Climate Jargon

 Virtual Power Plant (VPP): Centrally managed collection of small power sources or appliances that help the electric grid

-Volatile organic compound: Organic compound easily released to the air, can be a greenhouse gas, or indoor and outdoor air pollution
+Volatile organic compound: Organic compound easily released to the air, can be a greenhouse gas or air pollution

 Volcanic ash: Tiny chunks of rock thrown into the air during volcano eruptions, eventually falling back down